Malath-Yasin/JavaScipt-task2/README.md

 # JavaScipt-task2

-## we have 6 questions we need to write code for them using popup box in javaScript
+## I have 6 questions i need to write code for them using popup box in javaScript

+## I have More questions from 7 - 13 to practice loop

 ## live url